May 10 2008

 We went down the beach to help some guys slide their boats to high ground because they were taking a good pounding from the surf.

-It was a bit of a job sliding the boats up the beach but there were long slabs of driftwood that were set under the keel that acted like a big ramp.
+All the other boat men had already taken their boats up the river into protected waters.
+It was a bit of a job moving the boats up the beach but there were long slabs of driftwood that were set under the keel that acted like a big ramp.

 Filipino people seem to have a good time no matter what they are doing.

 We picked up Peter, a Kiwi that came up the trail and had him join us on the trip back to the Santiago Lodging House back in town.
+I bought some gigantic shrimp from a fisherman that was walking along.
+It’s turning out to be a great day!

 It does appear that the prime season for whale shark watching is winding down.
 The weather patterns seem to be changing and the sharks might be spending their holidays elsewhere.
+There have been very few sightings in the past few days.

 Feb, Mar, and April are probably the best 3 months for regular sightings but I’ve seen a few in November as well.